rajeshthangaraj1/doge-hackathon/README.md

 3.**Ask questions in the chat interface on the right side of the screen.**

-   - Example of a question: "Highlight areas of energy waste in government facilities and suggest strategies to optimize usage.
-Quantify potential savings and environmental impacts."
+   - Example of a question: **Highlight areas of energy waste in government facilities and suggest strategies to optimize usage.
+Quantify potential savings and environmental impacts.**
-"""